kubescape/kubescape.io/docs/use_cases/misconfiguration-remediation-best-practice.md

 ### Executing Remediations:

-Remediation is carried out through precise modifications in Kubernetes manifests, Dockerfiles, or directly in the application code, following Kubescape’s recommendations.
+Remediation is carried out through specific modifications in Kubernetes manifests, Dockerfiles, or directly in the application code, following Kubescape’s recommendations.

 If Kubescape specifies a more secure package version, the team ensures these updates are made.